How to Differentiate the Same Experiment for Multiple Grades and Abilities

 As a family, you can now conduct the experiment together.

 K-1st Graders will conduct an experiment with a glow stick in hot and cold water.
 They will rank the glow and create a simple graph.
 We will write a conclusion together.
-After they can explore with the glow sticks.
+Afterward, they can explore with the glow sticks.

-2nd and 3rd Graders will conduct an experiment with a glow stick in hot, cold, and room temperature water.
+2nd and 3rd Graders will conduct an experiment with a glow stick in hot, cold, and room-temperature water.
 They will rank the glow, create a graph, and write summaries and conclusions.
 After, they can explore further.

 4th and 5th Graders will conduct an experiment testing hot, cold, and room temperature water.
 They will rank the glow and conduct 3 trials of each.
 They will calculate the mode for a graph.
 They will write detailed summaries and conclusions and analyze the experiment.
 They can explore further after.